saimunhossain/saimunhossain/README.md

 # Hi, I am Saimun Hossain

-I am working as Software Developer at [Singularity Limited](https://www.singularitybd.com)
+I am working as a Software Developer at [Singularity Limited](https://www.singularitybd.com)

 <!-- I started programming in high school, now I am trying to make a career out of my hobby.
 I love the world of backend and systems development.
 I know my fair share of languages, JS and Python are the one's I use the most, trying to do more of C++.
 I love linux, I have friends who nag me to run Arch but I am happy with my custom Ubuntu setup …. -->